Roof shingle: Stone shingles

 Slate shingles are also called slate tiles, the usual name outside the US.
 Slate roof shingles are relatively expensive to install but can last 80 to 400 years depending on the quality of the slate used, and how well they are maintained.
 The material itself deteriorates only slowly, and may be recycled from one building to another.

 The primary means of failure in a slate roof is when individual slates lose their peg attachment and begin to slide out of place.
 This can open up small gaps above each slate.
 A secondary mode of failure is when the slates themselves begin to break up.
 The lower parts of a slate may break loose, giving a gap below a slate.
 Commonly the small and stressed area above the nail hole may fail, allowing the slate to slip as before.
 In the worst cases, a slate may simply break in half and be lost altogether.
 A common repair to slate roofs is to apply 'torching', a mortar fillet underneath the slates, attaching them to the battens.
 This may apply as either a repair, to hold slipping slates, or pre-emptively on construction.

 Where slates are particularly heavy, the roof may begin to split apart along the roofline.
 This usually follows rot developing and weakening the internal timbers, often as a result of poor ventilation within the roof space.
 An important aspect to slate roofs is the use of a metal flashing which will last as long as the slates.
 Slate shingles may be cut in a variety of decorative patterns and are available in several colors.

 Flagstone shingles are a traditional roofing material.
 Some stone shingles are fastened in place but some simply are held by gravity, so the roof pitch cannot be too steep or the stones will slide off the roof.
 Sandstone has also been used to make shingles.

 Gallery of stone shingles

 Fibre cement shingles

-Fibre cement shingles are often known by their manufacturer's name such as Eternit or Transite.
-Sometimes the fiber in the cement material was asbestos, which has been banned for health reasons since the 1980s.
-Removal of asbestos shingles requires extra precautions and disposal methods.
+Fibre cement shingles are often known by their manufacturer's name, such as Eternit or Transite.
+Often, the fiber in the cement material was asbestos, the use of which has been banned since the 1980s, for health reasons.
+The removal of shingles containing asbestos requires extra precautions and special disposal methods.

 Metal shingles

+Metal shingles are a type of roofing material that offers the appeal of traditional shingles, such as wood, tile, and slate, while providing high fire resistance and durability.
+They are crafted from durable heavy-gauge aluminum and designed to emulate the classic appearance of traditional slate, cedar shingles, and other materials.
 Metal shingles are extremely fire resistant, so are used in fire prone areas.